Below are all comments we have received so far (from a total of over 50 readers). To share your comments, please e-mail them to me.

 The authors have consolidated best practices and learnings from their many years of IT consulting experience and presented them with practical scenarios in this novel-cum-concept book.
 The consolidation exercises at the end of each chapter make the readers think about alternate solutions/ approaches and relate them to their real life situations.

-Concepts like strategic planning, balance scorecard, People CMM, etc are well twined with the story line and their importance is narrated with ease and sense of humor (like importance of communication through Chinese Whispers).
+Concepts like strategic planning, balance scorecard, people menegement, etc are well twined with the story line and their importance is narrated with ease and sense of humor (like importance of communication through Chinese Whispers).

 This book is an entertainer for everyone and a learning tool for IT professionals.